Skip to content

 sh

-kubectl logs -n netapp-connector -l component=netapp-connector-ui -f
+kubectl logs -n netapp-neo -l component=neo-ui -f

 View PostgreSQL Logs (if enabled)